Arizona: 1 officer killed, 1 hurt by suspect in stolen car - WTMJ

 GILBERT, Ariz.
-(AP) — A suspect in a stolen car struck and killed one police officer and critically injured another during a wild chase involving gunfire and multiple law enforcement agencies that ended in a Phoenix suburb, authorities said Friday.
+(AP) — A suspect in a stolen car struck and killed one police officer and critically injured another during a wild chase that temporarily shut down a municipal airport in one Phoenix suburb before ending at a car dealership in another, authorities said Friday.

-Chandler Police Officer Christopher Farrar was killed and a Gilbert police officer was hospitalized in critical condition, their departments said.
+The chase late Thursday night resulted in the death of Chandler Police Officer Christopher Farrar and left a Gilbert police officer hospitalized in critical condition with a severe head injury, their departments said.

 “Chris was struck and killed by a violent felon in a stolen vehicle following a multi-agency shooting and pursuit,” Chandler Police Chief Sean Duggan said.

-An employee at a Ford dealership also was among the injured, Alaniz said.
+The suspect, whose identity was not released, was taken into custody and transported to a hospital with injuries not considered life-threatening, Gilbert police said.
+Details on his injuries weren’t released.

-Except for Farrar, no identities were released.
-Alaniz said the incident was an active investigation and that many details on what happened during the pursuit and the capture were not immediately available.
+Along with the two officers struck by the vehicle driven by the fleeing suspect, a dealership janitor was struck and left with minor injuries and three troopers also had minor injuries, Gilbert police said.
+It wasn’t clear how the troopers were injured.

-Alaniz and Pinal County Sheriff Mark Lamb said the pursuit began Thursday night in the nearby county when a sheriff’s deputy tried to pull over a speeding vehicle and reported he’d been shot at.
+Gilbert police and Pinal Sheriff Mark Lamb said the pursuit began at about 10 p.m.
+Thursday night when a sheriff’s deputy tried to pull over a speeding vehicle and then reported he’d been shot at.

-Alaniz said the pursuit started in the Eloy area of Pinal County and went into Chandler in metro Phoenix “where the suspect drove into the airport and busted through a gate going into the airport, causing the airport to shut down,” Alaniz said.
+The pursuit went into Chandler in metro Phoenix where the suspect got onto a freeway before driving into the municipal airport and crashing through a gate, causing the airport to shut down temporarily, Gilbert police said.

-The suspect then got back on a highway into Gilbert, a neighboring Phoenix suburb, where he broke into the SanTan Motorplex and stole a vehicle from the Ford dealership there, running over the two officers as he tried to get away, Alaniz said.
+The suspect then got back on the freeway and drove the wrong way, going into Gilbert where he crashed the vehicle near a ramp and then ran into the SanTan Motorplex, police said.
+He then stole a vehicle from the Ford dealership there, striking the officers and employee as the suspect tried to drive away shortly before midnight, Gilbert police said.

-Duggan said his slain officer had touched many lives during his 18 years on the force.
+Duggan said the slain officer had touched many lives during his 18 years on the force.

 “I just ask that you keep Chris’s family in your thoughts and prayers, and take a moment and be mindful of the brave men and women who are out there daily helping keep our communities safe,” the chief said.